-Part of the University of Pittsburgh's School of Arts and Sciences, the Department of Theatre Arts (founded in 1982) offers BA, MA, MFA, and PhD degrees in theatre arts.
+Part of the University of Pittsburgh's School of Arts and Sciences, the Department of Theatre Arts (founded in 1982) offers BA, MFA and PhD degrees in theatre arts.
 All faculty members are active in both teaching and artistic or research activities.

 Productions presented to the public—and the roles assigned to students therein—are selected in line with the three-fold objectives of the theatre arts department: